Sandage versus Hubble on the reality of the expanding universe: Concluding remarks

 Einstein's heuristic model departed from the following experimental evidences (e.g., Stachel 1998): \begin{description} \item{(a)} the effect does not depend on the intensity of the radiative source; \item{(b)} short wavelength blackbody radiation is described by the Wien limit; \item{(c)} large wavelength blackbody radiation is described by the Rayleigh-Jeans distribution. \end{description} A heuristic program for the redshift effect might likewise consider at least the following observational evidences: \begin{description} \item{(a)} the effect depends on the flux of the source according to Hubble's law; \item{(b)} the effect does not depend on the wavelength of the radiation; \item{(c)} the effect is quantized (Tifft 2003, Arp 1998 and references therein). \end{description} Such a program would certainly clear the way for a theory to the tired-light paradigm.

 Turning now to the Microwave Background Radiation (MBR), Halton Arp in one of his books (Arp 1998, p.
 237) cites an authentic Fred Hoyle's aphorism: \begin{quote} {\it ``A man who falls asleep on the top of a mountain and who awakes in a fog does not think he is looking at the origin of the Universe.
 He thinks he is in a fog."} \end{quote} Let us then consider a {\it local} approach to MBR.
 Being freed from the ``prison" of the Hot Big Bang Cosmology one may speculate on an earthly origin for the MBR.
 Earth's magnetosphere can be seen as a {\it magnetic bottle} whose walls are made by solar wind particles trapped along the magnetic lines of the Earth field.
 A minute fraction of Sun's light reflected by the Earth surface is caught within such a bottle and is thermalized through Thomson scattering on the bottle walls.
 The first consequence is that one would expect that the thermalized radiation should exhibit a {\it dipole anisotropy}, given the nature of Earth's magnetic field.
-And that is precisely what was observed by the COBE satellite from its 900-km altitude orbit. <p> A straight consequence -- easily testable -- is that the background radiation from other ``magnetic bottles" -- other planets -- will be different, with a different thermal spectrum, possibly non thermal and even nonexistent.
+And that is precisely what was observed by the COBE satellite from its 900-km altitude orbit.

+A straight consequence --- easily testable --- is that the background radiation from other ``magnetic bottles" --- other planets --- will be different, with a different thermal spectrum, possibly non thermal and even nonexistent.
 A probe orbiting another solar system planet like Mars, Venus, etc, would verify the hypothesis.
-Although WMAP, the {\it Wilkinson Microwave Anisotropy Probe}, sits far away from Earth, at the Lagrangean L2 point of the Sun-Earth system (see WMAP electronic page at the URL {\tt http://map.gsfc.nasa.gov/m\_mm/ob\_techorbit1.html}), which means about 1.5 million km from Earth, that is not enough for it to be released from the magnetic influence from Earth (Figure 1).
+Although WMAP, the {\it Wilkinson Microwave Anisotropy Probe}, sits far away from Earth, at the Lagrangean L2 point of the Sun-Earth system (see WMAP electronic page at the URL \url{http://map.gsfc.nasa.gov/m\_mm/ob\_techorbit1.html}), which means about 1.5 million km from Earth, that is not enough for it to be released from the magnetic influence from Earth (Figure \ref{fig:f16-1}).

-Although its large altitude, it is located precisely and deep inside the bullet-shaped magnetopause, which extends to 1000 times the Earth radius or more -- approximately 10 million km (see Figure 2 and \\ {\tt http://www-spof.gsfc.nasa.gov/Education/wmpause.html} for more details about the magnetopause).
+Although its large altitude, it is located precisely and deep inside the bullet-shaped magnetopause, which extends to 1000 times the Earth radius or more --- approximately 10 million km (see Figure \ref{fig:f16-2} and \url{http://www-spof.gsfc.nasa.gov/Education/wmpause.html} for more details about the magnetopause).